 1. Regulatory and Policy Fluctuation

-2. Sometimes, tax credit eligibility for renewable energy business changes frequently, such as the Inflation Reduction Act (IRA) phase-outs or new domestic requirements.
+2. Sometimes, tax credit eligibility for renewable energy businesses changes frequently, such as the Inflation Reduction Act (IRA) phase-outs or new domestic requirements.
 This can shift project costs overnight.
 Investors are often wary of "policy risk."

 3. High Upfront Capital Cost